ARM-software/ebbr/source/chapter1-about.rst

 Scope
 =====
-This document defines the boot and runtime services that are expected by an Operating System or hypervisor, for an Arm embedded device, which follows the UEFI specification [UEFI]_.
+This document defines the boot and runtime services that are expected by an Operating System or hypervisor, for a device which follows the UEFI specification [UEFI]_.

 This specification defines the boot and runtime services for a physical system,